Things are happening in preparation for moving into the new studio.

 I had a cleansing art bonfire last year and it felt so good.
 All that art isn’t cluttering my mind or my space any more.
-I have that same feeling now.
+That same feeling is back again.

-Anything that tells my journey or that I can’t part with is being safely stored away.
+Anything that illustrates my art journey or that I can’t part with is being safely stored away.

 Cramping your future art is another thing entirely.
-In the past I’ve kept all my art…incase!
+In the past all my art was stored away … incase!
 Incase what?
 No idea really!
 They were precious back then.

 Hoarding served both a positive and negative purpose.
-As a member of a local art cooperative for two years, customers were buying my older watercolour paintings.
+As a member of a local art cooperative for two years, customers were buying older watercolour paintings.
 That was great, but it caused me to become stuck and stagnant artwise.
-I adapted everything in order to get sales.
+Everything was adapted in order to get sales.
 The desire to venture into abstraction was put on hold.
 In retrospect it was the wrong decision.
 Lesson learned.

 Lately, there’s been more thinking going on than action being taken.
-The collaged pieces that were sanded back are moving along nicely though.
+Collaged pieces that were sanded back are moving along nicely though.